PhilCodesNow/GA-Project-Three-Backend/README.md

 We would like to be able to create follow-up reminders.
 We also would like to make a LinkedIn integration.
 Finally, we would like to improve the formatting of dates.

 # Contributors
-Phil Mayo
-Abe Polk
-Ryan Ross
+Phil Mayo, Abe Polk, Ryan Ross